Sales Tax ID Verification Tool

 All sales are subject to sales tax until the contrary is established.
-The burden of proof that a sale is not subject to tax is upon the person who makes the sale, unless he takes from the purchaser a valid certificate of exemption.
+The burden of proof that a sale is not subject to tax is upon the person who makes the sale, unless the seller, in good faith, takes from the purchaser a valid certificate of exemption.

 In general, a seller should only accept a certificate of exemption when the certificate is:

 - Fully completed, including, but not limited to, the name, address, a valid sales tax number, and signature of the taxpayer when required;

 - In a form appropriate for the type of exemption claimed;

 - Claiming an exemption that was statutorily available on the date of the transaction in the jurisdiction where the transaction is sourced;

 - Claiming an exemption that could be applicable to the item being purchased; and

 - Claiming an exemption that is reasonable for the purchaser's type of business.

 On a sale for resale, a certificate relieves the seller from the burden of proof if the seller takes, in good faith, a properly completed certificate from a purchaser who: